-Kate Middleton ‘Banned’ Words, New Kate Assistant Must Watch Her Tongue
+Kate Middleton ‘Banned’ Words: Kate’s New Assistant Must Watch Her Tongue

 — martin Laird (@mclairdys) September 16, 2015

-Kate’s new helper will have to have a good grasp of the right kind of vocabulary, and will also be in charge of keeping adoring fans on the straight and narrow.
+Kate’s new helper will have to have a good grasp of the right kind of vocabulary and will also be in charge of keeping adoring fans on the straight and narrow.
 As Lifestyle writes, a “slip of the tongue or misjudged phrase could quickly make things awkward” when you’re in company with Queen Elizabeth’s family.
 That challenge also applies to potential new members of the royal family, like Meghan Markle.

 Prince Harry to be engaged to Meghan Markle maybe by summer